I’ve been a dad for a touch over six months now. I stay at home with the baby during the day, and then work (from home) in the evening.

 A lot of the studies in patience are about delayed gratification.
 Maybe the most famous experiment in delayed gratification started in the 1960s when a Stanford professor bought a bunch of marshmallows.
 He sat down with children (most of them four or five years old) one at a time, placed a marshmallow in front of them, and told them that if the marshmallow was still there when he came back, they could have a second marshmallow as a reward; if the child ate the marshmallow, he or she just got the one.

-They then followed those kids for a couple of decades and found that those who were patient enough to get the second marshmallow went
+They then followed those kids for a couple of decades and found that those who were patient enough to get the second marshmallow went farther in life.

 So, patient people are more successful.
 But I’m more interested in the causes of patience and how we get more of it, as opposed to what the ability to wait 15 minutes before eating a marshmallow when you’re four years old means.